Voters call debate 'cringe worthy,' some won't cast ballot

 Here are stories of voters watching the debate around the country:

-John Burns, 42, is a registered Republican and self-described conservative who's upset with his choices for president because he said both seem like Democrats.
-He took in the debate from a restaurant in Las Vegas at a watch party organized by the Clark County Republican Party, where attendees munched on fries and pigs-in-a-blanket and howled with laughter as Trump went on the offensive against Hillary Clinton.
+John Burns, 42, is a registered Republican and self-described conservative upset with his choices because he said both seem like Democrats.
+He took in the debate from a Las Vegas restaurant at a watch party organized by the Clark County Republican Party, where attendees howled with laughter as Trump attacked Hillary Clinton.

-Raised Mormon, Burns works with VIP customers at a Las Vegas casino and uses a wheelchair after being paralyzed in a motorcycle accident at age 21.
-He said his disability can make it hard for him to land a job, and the thought of people taking welfare benefits or abusing the system bothers him.
+Raised Mormon, Burns works at a casino and uses a wheelchair after being paralyzed in a motorcycle accident.
+He said his disability can make it hard to get jobs, and the thought of people taking welfare benefits or abusing the system bothers him.

-Burns said the video of Trump's lewd talk didn't move the dial much for him; he agrees that the conversation was off-the-record "locker-room banter" and thinks women can be just as bad in private.
+Burns said the 2005 video in which Trump bragged about women letting him kiss and grope them was off-the-record "locker-room banter" and thinks women can be just as bad in private.

 "I think it shows a human side.
 I think it's the politicians who are trying to make a political point," he said.

-Burns pumped his fist as Donald Trump described a plan to repeal and replace Obamacare.
-His deductible went from $500 to $3,000 and his boss told him it was a direct result of the law; it's so expensive that it doesn't even feel to him like he has insurance.
+Burns pumped his fist as Trump described a plan to repeal and replace the Affordable Care Act.
+His deductible went from $500 to $3,000, and his boss told him it was a result of the law.

+But he also said he doesn't "believe Trump's conservatism.
+I think it's what he's saying to get himself elected."

 CRINGING IN ARIZONA